dmidlo/histdata.com-tools/README.md

 }
 ```

+The report payload is a public automation contract.
+Compatibility expectations
+and the golden-fixture update workflow are documented in
+`docs/data-quality/report-compatibility.md`.

 A malformed M1 CSV fails ingestion and exits nonzero by default because
 `--quality-fail-on error` with `--quality-max-errors 0` is the default policy: